codio/knowledge/source/common/develop/ide/workspace/add-delete-files.rst

 ====================

-You can create and delete files in your project using the **File** tab on the menu bar or from the context menu the Filetree.
+You can create and delete files in your project using the **File** tab on the menu bar or from the context menu in the Filetree.

 Add a file
 ----------